 Emirates offers paid inflight wi-fi connectivity on their flights.
 Rates range from $2.99 – $19.99 depending on the type of use the passengers need.
 The cheapest onboard internet plan costs $3.99 & is only limited to messaging applications such as WhatsApp, Facebook Messenger, etc.

-I didn’t try this service during this flight; I don’t need to use the internet during this overnight flight.
+I did not try this service during this flight; I did not use it because I was mostly asleep in the flight.
 I think it would be nice if the airline offered complimentary but limited connectivity / data allowance at least for Emirates Skywards members like how Singapore Airlines offers to their Krisflyer members.

 LAVATORY